SiigoDev/siigo_sdk_javascript/docs/InvoiceApi.md

 > InvoicesViewModel getInvoices(opts)

-Gets a list of Invoices with pagination.
+Returns a paginated list of invoices.

 ### Example